The Life and Legacy of Air Force Veteran and Local Mechanic

 Larry graduated from South Hagerstown High School in 1963, and enlisted in the U.S. Air Force in 1965.
 It was during the years of the Vietnam draft when he elected to join.

-“He always told us that the Air Force had a great deal to do with the man that he became,” Ryan says.
+“He always told us that the Air Force had a great deal to do with the man that he became,” says Ryan, Larry’s son.
 “It built his character a great deal.
 To this day, we have very close family friends that originated from his early Air Force days.
 David Fowler was his best friend, and I’m his namesake, Ryan David.
 And Dad was the godfather of David’s daughter, Lisa.”

 “There were more of my dad’s friends at my wedding than my friends,” says his daughter, Azure.
 “He was such a kind and genuine soul that he attracted people no matter the setting or phase of life.
 And we believe that character quality had a great deal to do with the status and success of his business later on.”

 Larry completed basic training at Lackland Air Force Base in Texas.
 His specialty was radar technology maintenance.
 He quickly became a stand-out because of his technical abilities.

 After their father passed, his children found scores of technical manuals from the ’60s.

 “It’s a capability you don’t find in many people these days in his industry,” Ryan says.
 “We all knew he was brilliant, but as we saw all his documents, we really developed a new respect for him.
 These manuals that we ran into were extremely technical.”

 After basic training, Larry went to Eufaula, Alabama, where he spent his spare time working in the machine shop of Frank McKee, a man who would become a very important figure in Larry’s life.
 From him, Larry learned about the gasoline engine— its manufacturing and repair.
 He acted as a mentor to Larry, and the two remained close his whole life; to this day, Frank is a key part of Azure’s and Ryan’s life.